egonolieux/personal-conventions/git.md

 - Do not commit code that does not build to the repository, with the exception of work in progress branches.
 - Do not commit untested code to the `master` or `main` branch.
-- Stable releases (commits in the `master` or `main` branch) should be tagged by their version number.
+- Stable releases (commits in the `master` or `main` branch) must be tagged by their version number.
 - Keep commits small: 1 conceptual change per commit.
 - Push often to avoid conflicts (also see <https://en.wikipedia.org/wiki/Bus_factor>).
 - Prefer using `git rebase` over `git merge` when possible.